 Since completing my dissertation I have continued my research on Molinaro’s music and Genoese culture with invited and keynote presentations at conferences and seminars in the United States and Italy (in both English and Italian).
 Much of my work has been undertaken from an interdisciplinary perspective.
 I have been particularly interested in issues of musical rhetoric, the relationship between art and music, the theology of Renaissance music, and the paratexts of musical prints.

-I have taught music history to undergraduate and graduate students at CCM as both a graduate instructor and an adjunct instructor.
+I have taught music history to undergraduate and graduate students as both a graduate instructor and an adjunct instructor.
 I am currently working on redesigning undergraduate survey courses in Medieval, Renaissance, and Baroque music history.
 I am also designing courses on the Renaissance composer Josquin Des Prez and on the history of the guitar as an object of artistic reference and idealization.